 Our Porters, “The Red Army”, are known for being the the best treated of all the porters on the Inca Trail.
 We provide good quality equipment, uniforms, a fair and legal wage, and insurance for all our porters.
 This ensures their wellbeing, as well as the wellbeing of their families and the communities they come from.

 Our porters are part of the Llamapath family, so we also provide them with clean and comfortable accommodation here in Cusco, known as the Llamapath Culture House (more information below).
 This gives them an area where they can relax before and after treks, as many of them live several hours from the city.
 We also organise social events, such as parties to celebrate the beginning and end of the season, as well as weekly football matches.

 Llama Path Culture House

-<>Our commitment to the environment - As a tourist agency we feel that it is our responsibility to keep Peru pristine and beautiful for all the future generations to come.
-On all our treks we do everything we can to ensure we leave as little impact as possible.
-We educate all our tourists to be respectful of the Inca sites we visit and to always bring their garbage with them off the trek; as far as we can we use recyclable and reuseable products as well as environmentally friendly products and solar lamps; to keep our carbon footprint as low as possible the materials we use are Peruvian made.
+<>Our commitment to the environment: As a tourist agency, we feel that it is our responsibility to keep Peru pristine and beautiful for future generations to come.
+On all our treks, we do everything we can to ensure we leave as little impact as possible.
+We educate all our guests to be respectful of the Inca sites we visit, and to always bring their garbage with them off the trails.
+We use recyclable and reuseable products as much as we can, as well as environmentally friendly products and solar lamps.
+The materials we use are Peruvian made to keep our carbon footprint as low as possible.

-+51 956 122 696 +51 959 507 001
+Landline: +51 84 265 134 / Cellphone: +51 959 507 001

-Out of office telephone number: +51 956 122 696
+Out of office cellphone: +51 956 122 696